isabella232/docs-13/docs/skeletons/CRA.md

 * `Post.js`

 ### `Header.js`
 Similar to our `App.js`, `Header.js` is only here to provide routing for our application.
-You can just paste this into your file
+We can go ahead and paste the code below into our file
 ```
 import React from 'react'
 import { NavLink } from 'react-router-dom'